emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Locations/Burgomaster's Mansion (Vallaki).md

 ### L - Library
 > Floor-to-ceiling shelves line every wall of this windowless room, and the number of books contained here is nothing short of astounding.
-> A brass oil lamp sits atop a large desk in the center of teh room.
-The chair behind the desk is comfortably padded and has the symbol of a roaring bear stitched
+> A brass oil lamp sits atop a large desk in the center of the room.
+The chair behind the desk is comfortably padded and has the symbol of a roaring bear stitched into its back cushion.

+* If [[Vargas Vallakovich]] hasn't been pulled elsewhere read:
+> Standing behind the chair, holding an open book, is a bear of a man.
+His breastplate, rapier, silk tunic, and greasy beard glisten in the lamplight.
+Resting on small rugs to his left and right are a pair of black mastiffs.

+* The desk contains parchm

 ### M -